ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

     caption="The wood-fire stove, just like the reindeer that bear its weight, is a truly indispensible asset to the Tsaatan."
 %}

 They tied the saddle-backed reindeer in lines, with the biggest in front, and the smallest in the back.
-The majority of reindeers, who were not saddled, were herded on the fly by skilled horsemen and reindeermen.
+The majority of reindeer, who were not saddled, were herded on the fly by skilled horsemen and reindeermen.

 {% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-04_22-53-16-528000_cam.webp" %}
 {% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-04_23-05-35-261000_cam.webp" %}